gangliao/Large-Scale-Data-Processing-and-Optimisation/session 7/papers/mao_HOTNETS_2016.md

 ### Summary

 Inspired by recent advances in deep reinforcement learning, the author build systems [DeepRM: a simple multi-resource cluster scheduler] that learn to manage resources directly from experience.
+It employs a standard `policy gradient` reinforcement learning algorithm.

 Traditional solution for these problems are solved using meticulously designed heuristics.
 It's too specific and not a general purpose solution, which often must be repeated if some metric changes. i.e., the workload.
-RL does not require any prior knowledge of the system's behavior to learn these strategies, it can support a variety of objectives just by using different reinforcement rewards.
+RL does not require any prior knowledge of the system's behavior to learn these strategies, it can support a variety of objectives just by using `different reinforcement rewards`.

 ### Cool Ideas

+Mapping Resource Management in Cluster into a learning problem.

+Assumption:

+1. The resource demand of each job is known upon arrival.
+2. No preemption and a fixed allocation profile.

+State Space:
+the current allocation of cluster resources and the resource profiles of jobs waiting to be scheduled as distinct images

+Action Space:
+At each timestamp, the scheduler may want to admit any subset of the M jobs.
+The authors keep the action space small by allowing the agent to execute more than one action in each timestamp.

 ### Questions